Christina's House: Plot

 Christina Tarling is a teenager, who moved from Los Angeles, California to a small town in Avendon, Washington with her father, James and younger brother Bobby to be closer to Joanne, Christina's mother who due to her mental state, was placed into a psychiatric hospital in Avedon.
 Christina is shown to be a popular student and due to his work commitments, James is most of the time out of the house, giving Christina the opportunity to spend time with her boyfriend Eddy, who James is not fond of.
 Over the few days that follow, Christina begins to notice bizarre occurrences happening related to her home, particularly the attic to which their Handyman, Howie is constantly inspecting and repairing the faults in the house.

 Sheriff Mark Sklar is investigating and searching for a missing girl, he then questions Christina, Bobby, and Christina's friend Karen about the girl.
 Michelle, a classmate of Christina and Eddy's ex-girlfriend, who dislikes Christina, is sent a note allegedly by Eddy that he broke up with Christina and to meet him at outside Christina's house.
 Outside of Christina's house, Michelle hears a male voice coming from the woods claiming to be Eddy but is unseen.
-Michelle is then pulled into the darkness by the unseen person.
+Michelle is then pulled behind a tree by the unseen person, where the sound of her neck snapping is heard.
 Days after, Christina, Karen, and Bobby discover Michelle's decomposing and dismembered body in a river outside the house.

 Eddy begins to grow jealousy towards Howie and his bond with Christina which leads Eddy to physically assaulting him.
 On her 17th birthday, James plans a surprise party with Eddy and all her friends in attendance.
 During the party Eddy and Christina sneak away into the attic and try to get intimate but not before James catches them.
-After an argument between James and Christina, James notices a gift, away from all the others, he opens it only to find a dead rat caught on a mousetrap in.
+After an argument between James and Christina, James notices a gift, away from all the others, he opens it only to find a dead rat caught on a mousetrap inside.
 Startled, James leaves the party.
 Karen, upstairs, hears noises coming from the attic and goes to investigate and is then dragged away by an unseen man.